Talk to any home security company and ask them to tell you about their perimeter security products.

 Early Warning Perimeter Alarm

-When an intruder is detected you are woken by an insistent by not ear-piercing alert tone long before the intruder is at the vulnerable doors and windows of your home.
+When an intruder is detected you are woken by a low-level, adjustable alert tone by not ear-piercing alert tone long before the intruder is at the vulnerable doors and windows of your home.

 Now you’ve got options.